oracle/weblogic-deploy-tooling/documentation/3.0/content/userguide/database/connect-db.md

+---
+title: "Connect to a Database"
+date: 2019-02-23T17:19:24-05:00
+draft: false
+weight: 3
+description: "Create a connection to access your database."
+---

 ### Specifying RCU connection information in the model

 When creating a JRF domain, you can provide all the RCU connection information in a section `RCUDbInfo` under the `domainInfo` section in the model.
 It provides you with more flexibility over the basic command-line arguments of `-rcu_db` and `-rcu_prefix`.
 Use this when the connection string is more complex and requires extra options.

 ### Background on JRF domain RCU tables

 A JRF domain creates several data sources from the JRF domain template.